meeech/kidcut/README.md

     * add support for supercut file with defined source files and codes to make one big supercut. basic idea is to make something like lightsaber-battle cut across all the films to one file
     * put on npm
-    * list: if no cut provided, allow picking from list
     * expose more output options
     * can run more cutters at once to speed up process?